Every year, I update my guide of the 10 best foods you’ll find at the Minnesota State Fair.

 7. Pickle Pizza

 From Rick’s Pizza, near the Education Building

 I hated pickles when I was a kid.
 I’ve come to tolerate them as of late, but it’d be a stretch to say that I love them.
 So I wasn’t running to try pickle pizza, a new food for the 2022 Fair.
 I stopped by on day 2 and chatted with Tristin and his dad, Rick, who are from Florida.
-They invented this pizza at the Calgary Stampede in Canada a few years back, and it a big hit.
+They invented this pizza at the Calgary Stampede in Canada a few years back, and it was a big hit.
 They’re making dough right on the Fairgrounds, and the crust is the perfect level of baked.
-They grow their own dill, and that really makes it.
-A healthy amount of cheese.
+They grow their own dill, and that really makes it great.
+It has a healthy amount of cheese.
 The pickles are put on after it goes in the oven, and they’re the most pedestrian part of the pizza.
 Honestly, I would just go to their booth to get a slice of regular pizza from them.
 Hopefully they don’t raise the price in 2023.
 The slices are healthy in size, so it is shareable, but handing over $9 for a piece of pizza is bordering too much.

 2022 cost: $9